NA-Dev/ConstructorHangman/README.md

 # ConstructorHangman

-node.js CLI hangman game using npm and constructor functions
+A node.js CLI hangman game using npm and constructor functions